Random Password in PHP

 //Function to parse the http auth header

-function parseHttpDigest($digest) {
+function parseHttpDigest(digest) {

-//Sample $_SERVER['PHP_AUTH_DIGEST']
+//Sample _SERVER['PHP_AUTH_DIGEST']

 //username="admin", realm="Restricted area", nonce="467f579606f46", uri="/Projects/Nexty/Tests/auth.php", algorithm="MD5", qop="auth", cnonce="zaR5Of4nOsWwx9nA", nc=00000001, response="27212bf93d58fc12b5b7f5b0b95dc38b", opaque="cdce8a5c95a1427d74df7acbf41c9ce0"

-$needed_parts = array('nonce'=>1, 'nc'=>1, 'cnonce'=>1, 'qop'=>1, 'username'=>1, 'uri'=>1, 'response'=>1);
+//Protect against missing dataneeded_parts = array('nonce'=>1, 'nc'=>1, 'cnonce'=>1, 'qop'=>1, 'username'=>1, 'uri'=>1, 'response'=>1);

-$parts = explode(", ", $digest);
+data = array();parts = explode(", ", digest);

 }

-return $needed_parts ? false : $data;
+return needed_parts ? false :data;

 }